vnavarro/vnavarro.github.io/_posts/2015-05-26-better-pro-books-02.md

 My only two questions on these books:

-1. Some important concepts that are not responsibility of theme are just information boxes.
-Appendix sections would improve them be a few miles.
+1. Some important releated concepts that are not responsibility of the book are just information boxes.
+Having Appendix sections could improve them by a few miles.
 2. Why Java?
 (Yet why not?)

 In the end they are good books from beginner (1) to masters (2, 3) at a fair ebook price with pdf, epub and mobi versions.